 An applied introduction to basic, descriptive and inferential statistics, including z-tests, t-tests, 1-way and 2-way ANOVAs, correlation, regression, and chi square.
 Special emphasis is placed on using SPSS to address psychological, sociological, and educational research questions, as well as understanding and creating APA-style statistical results write-ups.

-Prerequisites: PS 101S or PS 102S, and SS 221.
+Prerequisites: PS 101S or PS 102S, and SS 221 with a grade of C or higher.